snowdj/knitr-hyde/_posts/2015-12-13-knitr-hyde-getting-started.md

 #### Getting Files for a Project Site

 If you don't already have an existing project but want a project-associated site, then fork my [knitr-hyde](https://github.com/homerhanumat/knitr-hyde) repository from Git Hub, rename it as you wish and then clone it on your own machine.

-You can do your project work on the `master` branch and switch to the `gh-pages` branch for blogging.
+If you are using R Studio, then you could accomplish this by creating a new project under version control.
+The final step of this process clones from your remote site on Github, and you find yourself in the new project on the master branch.
+Click on the Git tab and then the More menu, and open a shell.
+You will be in the root directory of your project.
+Run these commands:

+{% highlight r %}
+git fetch
+git checkout gh-pages
+{% endhighlight %}

+and then exit the shell.
+You will now be in the local `gh-pages` branch of your project.
+All of your blogging work will be done in this branch.
+When you want to do actual project work, switch to the master branch.

 If you already have a project repository on Git Hub and want a site associated with it, then simply create a `gh-pages` branch, delete all of the files, download a [zip file](https://github.com/homerhanumat/knitr-hyde/archive/gh-pages.zip) of my `gh-pages` branch and extract it into your repo while you have your `gh-pages` branch checked out.